Each academic year, you will have a maximum of two opportunities to take a (midterm) test:

 I have almost finished my programme but I am missing just one course.
 Am I eligible for an extra test so I don’t have to be registered as a student for a whole new academic year just to finish that last course?

-The extra test is strictly reserved for missed tests due to the reasons mentioned above.
 If you still need a maximum of one component of 7.5 credits, you may, on request, be eligible for a so-called “individual examination provision” (depending on the circumstances and following assessment by the study programme).
 Contact the appropriate department for more information.

 Who should I contact to request an extra test for a course I am taking from a study programme other than where I am registered (elective or minor subject)?